zeus-habash/Scraping-jobs-from-Indeed/README.md

 ##### Note: It is better to have a small radius for different nearby cities, because Indeed limits you to 1000 results for each search.

-4. Job Type: You choose the desired job type in this field (fulltime, parttime, contract, commission, internship, temporary, all.)
+4. Job Type: You choose the desired job type in this field (fulltime, parttime, contract, commission, internship, temporary, all).

-### b. keywords.csv:
+### B) keywords.csv:

 This file contains the desired keywords that you want to check if they are mentioned in the body text of each job post.
 The results for each keyword will be shown in a binary format ('1' if the word exists in the job post, '0' if the word does NOT exist in the job post.)